 In December 2011, the Company entered into two secured revolving lines of credit with affiliates, both of whom are members.
-These loans have an interest rate of the affiliates' cost of funds, which was 4.19% as of both March 31, 2017 and December 31, 2016, respectively.
+These loans have an interest rate of the affiliates' cost of funds, which was 4.41% and 4.19% as of June 30, 2017 and December 31, 2016, respectively.
 They are demand notes.
 The maximum that can be borrowed under these notes is \$1,500, at the discretion of the lenders.
-The security for the lines of credit includes all of the assets of the Company.
-The Company has not borrowed on these lines in either 2017 or 2016.
+The security for the lines of credit includes all of the otherwise unencumbered assets of the Company.
+The Company did not borrow on these lines in either 2016 or during the six months ended June 30, 2017.